International Students - Frequently Asked Questions

 Please do not submit an application without an up-to-date/current transcript (final transcripts can be submitted at a later date if they are not available when making the application).

-*Letters of recommendation are submitted by the referees nominated by you on the application form.
-They are contacted directly by Trinity College, however you can also attach your own academic letters of reference when you are making your application.
+**Letters of recommendation are submitted by the referees nominated by you on the application form.
+They are contacted directly by Trinity College using the email addresses provided on the application form.
+However you can also attach your own academic letters of reference when you are making your application.

 For more details, see link below:

-You can apply with as much evidence as is available to you but you must include transcripts of your Undergraduate degree to date with your application.
+You can apply with as much evidence as is available to you and you must include transcripts of your Undergraduate degree (years completed to date) with your application.
 You may be successful in securing a conditional offer pending final transcripts, proof of English or letters of recommendation.

 This is a one year full time course commencing September and ending August of the following year.

 All modules are semesterised with module lectures taking place each weekday.
-Please see sample timetable.
+Please see sample Semester 1 timetable.

-Course code Full Time (1) M.Sc Bioengineering (This course is only available as a full-time course)
+Course code Full Time (1) M.Sc Biomedical Engineering (This course is only available as a full-time course)

 Full fees for non-EU and EU students is Eur